CharlieChenEC/sonic-utilities/doc/Command-Reference.md

     - interface-name: specify the interface for which the sampling rate value is to be set
     - value: value is the average number of packets skipped before the sample is taken.
 "The sampling rate specifies random sampling probability as the ratio of packets observed to samples generated.
 For example a sampling rate of 256 specifies that, on average, 1 sample will be generated for every 256 packets observed."
 Valid range 256:8388608.

+The following example shows to how set sample rate as 1000 on interface Ethernet32.
 - Example:
   ```
   admin@sonic:~# sudo config sflow interface sample-rate Ethernet32 1000